 The amount of bail varies greatly, depending on the crime involved.
 All counties have their own bail schedules that dictate the amount for bail for each type of crime.
 Your bail could range anywhere from $20,000 for the least serious offenses to upwards of $5 million for certain drug trafficking offenses.

-As you can see, posting bail can have a serious impact on your finances.
-This is why it is so important to request a bail hearing to ease some of this burden.
+Undoubtedly, posting bail can have a serious impact on your finances.
+Consequently, this is why it is so important to request a bail hearing to ease some of this burden.